SSWConsulting/SSW.Rules.Content/rules/searching-outlook-effectively/rule.md

 ---
 Some people are really good at using Outlook search to find the emails they need, while others have a hard time.
 Searching for emails can be a real struggle, sometimes you want to find emails from months ago but you aren't sure exactly what to search for.

 Being able to find an email quickly in Outlook is an important skill.
-So I want to share some tips and tricks I have picked up about how to find that email buried in your inbox...
+Here are some tips and tricks about how to find that email buried in your inbox...

 Note: These tips will also help you in your Google/Bing searches too.